laserpants/mbs/README.md

 # mbs [![Build Status](https://img.shields.io/travis/laserpants/mbs/master.svg?style=flat)](https://travis-ci.org/laserpants/mbs)

 A simple command line tool to keep track of the amount of data sent and received over a network interface.
-This can be is useful for monitoring data usage against a pre-paid data bundle or some other fixed usage limit.
+This can be convenient for monitoring data usage against a pre-paid data bundle or some other fixed usage limit.

 ### Building